 There is a limited amount of overhead that the human brain can sustain and still be highly productive.

 I believe that every feed I follow, every blog I read regularly, every bit of connected-ness I currently have to various destinations in the tech echo chamber is like a lead weight, slowing down my brain.
 Furthermore, I’m not convinced that being this highly connected to the industry is even healthy.

 There’s too much focus on what the other guy is doing.
 Which designer has a clever CSS hack this week?
 Which company is launching what web app with no revenue model this week?
 Which Microsoft/Google/Apple technology (which obsoletes some other Microsoft/Google/Apple technology) is on the drawing board this week?
 Who’s making a billion?
 Who’s losing a billion?
 Who has mind share?
 Who’s leveraging the Long Tail?
 Who’s reached the Tipping Point…ugh.
-It’s as though everyone who writes or reads a tech blog have all actually agreed to bullshit one another, and act like it’s all perfectly normal.
+It’s as though everyone who writes or reads a tech blog have all actually agreed to BS one another, and act like it’s all perfectly normal.

 Guess what?
 I don’t care about your web app.
 I don’t care about the latest developer technology MS is working on.
-I don’t care about the 19-year old whiz kid who just sold whattimeisit.com to Yahoo for a billion.
+I don’t care about the 19-year old whiz kid who just sold whattimeisit.com to Meta for a billion.
 But by being so plugged in, I have sometimes managed to fool myself into thinking I care about these things.

 What I do care about – passionately – is profitably solving problems for my clients.
 Being overly connected distracts me from that.
 So, I’m going to opt out for a while.
 Clear out the awareness baggage.
 De-program.
 And, thankfully, focus my mental bandwidth on how to continue effectively and profitably solving client problems.